 For a deep-dive into detection methods, PSI thresholds, and architectural fixes, see Model Skewing in Production.

 Different domains have unique failure modes beyond the generic five.
-Knowing domain-specific patterns lets you build targeted defenses.
+Knowing domain-specific patterns lets you build targeted defenses before they surface in production.

 Computer Vision failures